 The Company also relies on unpatented proprietary technology.
 Third parties could develop the same or similar technology or otherwise obtain access to the Company's proprietary technology.
 To protect its rights in these areas, the Company requires all employees and most consultants, advisors and collaborators to enter into confidentiality and noncompetition agreements.
-There can be no assurance, however, that these agreements will provide meaningful protection for the Company's trade secrets, know-how or other proprietary information in the event of any unauthorized use, misappropriation or disclosure of such trade secrets, know-how or other proprietary information.
-To date, the Company has had no experience in enforcing such confidentiality agreements.
+There can be no assurance, however, that these agreements will provide meaningful protection for the Company's trade secrets, know-how or other proprietary information in the event of any unauthorized use, misappropriation or disclosure of such trade secrets, know-how or other proprietary.
 In addition, the University of Washington retains the right to publish information regarding the VRD technology for academic purposes.
 See "Item 1 - Description of Business - Intellectual Property and Proprietary Rights."